github/pages-gem/README.md

 ## Usage

+**Important: Make sure you have Bundler > v1.14 by running `gem update bundler` in your terminal before following the next steps.**

 1. Add the following to your project's Gemfile:

   ```ruby
   gem 'github-pages', group: :jekyll_plugins